Packing for a cruise? We have the packing tips that you’re going to want to know.

 On sea days the ship is also moving as it sails to port.
 That means there’s a constant breeze.
 Considering that some ships can sail at 20 miles per hour, it can be downright windy.
 If you’re trying to relax in a lounger, expect your towel to be whipping around in the wind.

 Towel clips are cheap and can clamp each corner down.
 That means no towel corners moving around and hitting you as the wind blows.

-Let the Porters Take Your Bags (But Carry Them Off)
+Let the Porters Take Your Bags on the Ship (But You Carry Them Off)

 Similar to an airport, you can check your bags at the cruise terminal when you arrive.
 The porters will take them and the bags will be delivered to your cabin later that evening.
 Anything you need for the first day — as well as valuables and things like prescriptions — should be in a carry-on that you bring with you.
 But it’s a smart idea to leave any big bag with the porters.